thaabomb/EightyPercentSafer/notes.md

 - These were not hazards that nobody knew about.
 These were hazards that lots of people knew about.
 No one who knew about them was in a position to do something about it and no one who was in a position to do something about it knew about them.
 - There was no pipeline to get the information from the frontline employees to the decision makers.
 - Does this situation exist in your industry?
 Are you sure?
+- Ask your Dad for examples, and how to find more information about these accident hearings.

 # Concept: Giants upon whose shoulders CAST was built
 - Professor James Reason and his swiss cheese model